decisivedaniel/sudokuWeb/README.md

 Complete sudoku application running entirely client side in your browser using Angular v.11
 To play go to: https://bo-shamo.github.io/sudokuWeb

+# What I learned
+- Angular routing
+- Separation of angular components
+- Code based testing UI with angular forms
+- How to deploy to github pages

 # Improvements
 Just open an issue and I will consider it.